 After a routine appeal, Joseph Chanosky was hanged on December 3, 1903.

-Chanosky’s is the only case in Allegheny County history in which the murder, conviction, and execution occurred within a single calendar year.
+Chanosky’s was the first case since Mamachtaga’s execution in 1785 in which the murder, conviction, and execution occurred within a single calendar year.

 * Though official and newspaper accounts of the case usually referred to the location as Minersville, maps from that era and histories of Forward Township refer to the location as Milesville.
 The error is likely attributable to the remote location and small size of the company town.
 Whatever the name, the town and the coal mines that brought it into existence are defunct.